 Energy Awareness Campaign

 The Naval Air Station Oceana successfully cut its energy use intensity by a whopping 52% in 2013.
-This Virginia Beach–based base launched concrete projects, such as equipment performance upgrades, ground-source heat pump installations, and lighting upgrades.
+This naval base near Virginia Beach launched energy efficiency projects, such as equipment performance upgrades, ground-source heat pump installations, and lighting upgrades.
 Its innovative energy program also created the concept of distributed energy teams to encourage a natural, friendly, competitive environment that instills energy conscious behaviors.

-We salute the Naval Air Station Oceana Energy Program for promoting command involvement in self-sustaining green behavior.
+We salute the Naval Air Station Oceana Energy Program for promoting command involvement in sustainable, energy conservation behavior.

 Electrical Load Reduction